servuscms/servus/README.md

 ├── _posts
 │   ├── <EVENT_ID>.md
 │   └── ...
-├── atom.xml
 ├── favicon.ico
 ├── index.md
-├── robots.txt
-└── sitemap.xml
 ```

 Files and directories starting with "." are ignored.

 Files and directories starting with "_" have special meaning: `_config.toml`, `_data`, `_layouts`, `_posts`.

-Anything else is considered a "resource" that will be served to the clients requesting it - regardless of the name - whether it is a binary file (like `favicon.ico`) or a text file (like `atom.xml`).
+Anything else is considered a "resource" that will be served to the clients requesting it - regardless of the name.

 Files ending in `.md` are rendered to HTML first, injected into a *layout* and served as HTML.

-Files ending in `.xml` or `.txt` are preprocessed using the template engine, so you can customize your `atom.xml` for example.

 Other files are considered "raw" and sent to the clients as they are.